maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/42-santa-barbara-county-elections-office/all-elections/en/voting-basics/vote-disabilities.md

 To determine whether a polling place is accessible, voters can turn to the back cover of their County Voter Information Guide.

 If the polling place is not accessible, voters may call (800) SBC-VOTE to find the nearest accessible location or to request Curbside Voting at their polling place.
-To request Curbside Voting at a polling place or one of our office locations, please call (800) SBC-VOTE or (800) 722-8683.
+To request Curbside Voting at a polling place or one of the Elections Office locations, please call (800) SBC-VOTE or (800) 722-8683.

 #### Accessible Voting Information